 To go deeper into finding the best price for your upcoming flight, we need to clear things up a bit and while we are at it let’s check-in into some business concept of one of the most complex industries.

 In case you think otherwise, see Carl de Marcken’s PowerPoint “Computational Complexity of Air Travel Planning “.

 Online Travel Agencies

 First, when you want to book a flight, you have three choices: direct with the airline, with an Online Travel Agency (OTA) or with a travel agent.
 Most of you book through an OTA.

 The OTA you choose doesn’t matter very much; we live a duopoly where Booking Holdings (booking.com, priceline.com, Kayak, Agoda.com, …) and Expedia Group (Expedia, Hotels.com, Orbitz, …) own most of the OTA (giving you a false impression of choice, but that is another story).

 Most customers have the impression that OTAs are the only layer between them and the airlines.
-Wrong.
+This is wrong.
 Here is a general and simplified overview of how most airlines work.
-I say “general” because with over 5000 airlines operating in a n:n relationship with a significant amount of third-parties, there is a lot of exceptions.
+I say “general” because with over 5000 airlines operating in a n:n relationship with a significant number of third parties, there are a lot of exceptions.